foursquare/qgis-plugin/README.md

 The following QGIS styles are supported:

  - **Single Symbol with Simple Fill** - These are the basic QGIS styles.
 With these you can define a fill and a stroke styles (width and color) for a feature.
  - **Categorized** - With categorized styling you can visualize qualitative data.
 The color palettes used in QGIS visualization are automatically exported.
  - **Graduated** - Graduated styling can be used for sequential or diverging datasets.
-Currently supported classifications are *quantile* and *equal interval*
+Currently supported classifications are *quantile*, *equal interval* and *logarithmic*.

 ## Development